1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 • Multi-column (landscape image) – For desktop layout only.

-• Now, you can either let Google decide the best font and color design for your ads or you can manually change the design.
+• Now, you can let Google decide the best font and color design for your ad or manually change the design.

 • At last, set the targeting criteria for the Multiplex ads and click on Save and Continue to proceed further.
-While setting the targeting parameters, ensure that it matches with the line item’s targeting.
+While setting the targeting parameters, ensure it matches the line item’s targeting.

-Additional note: To serve multiplex ads, Ad Exchange line items are needed.
+Additional note: Ad Exchange line items are needed to serve multiplex ads.
 So, ensure you have the same.
-Also, ensure that the expected creative size is ‘Native programmatic’.
+Also, ensure that the expected creative size is ‘Native programmatic.’

 Measuring the performance of your Multiplex ads can give you valuable insights into what is happening with your ads over time and get the most out of your native ad set-up.
 Here’s how to create a report on Multiplex ads in Ad Manager:

-• In the Metrics section, select “Total Multiplex cell impressions”.
-It shows the number of times an ad in the grid was viewed by the user.
-For example, if a grid with 4 ads loads on 4 different occasions on the website, Google will count it as 16 impressions.
+• In the Metrics section, select “Total Multiplex cell impressions.”
+It shows the number of times the user viewed an ad in the grid.
+For example, if a grid with four ads loads on four occasions on the website, Google will count it as 16 impressions.

-• In the end, invite the collaborators/editors (if any), and save and run the report.
+• Invite the collaborators/editors (if any), and save and run the report.

 Related Read: How to create different reports in Google Ad Manager?